DipikaPawar12/Computer-Vision-Codes/ObjectTracking/README.md

 - This folder contains jupyter notebook Meanshift tracking, single tracking, single and multiple tracking as a part of Object Tracking
 - Also needy videos are given.
 You can use your videos also.
 - Haarcascades folder contains .xml files which are used as pretrained algorithm in code.
+- This tutorials provides better understanding of opticalflow theory and use of Dense optical flow
 ---